-- What would you say are the most important skills, beyond technical qualifications, that a building surveyor should have?
+- What essential skills, beyond technical qualifications, should a building surveyor have?

-- What would be the first three questions you would ask a client when engaging on a new project with them?
+- What would you ask a client the first three questions when engaging on a new project with them?

-- Can you tell me the most important safety rules when on a building site?
+- Can you tell me the most critical safety rules on a building site?

 - Describe what you envisage as a typical day for a building surveyor.

-- What do you think is the most challenging element of being a building surveyor?
+- What is the most challenging element of being a building surveyor?

-- What would you say will be the key industry changes that will affect surveyors over the next few years?
+- What would you say will be the fundamental industry changes affecting surveyors over the next few years?